germanr8/CONVI/README.md

 # Project's frontend and backend

-Frontend developed on Angular8.
+Frontend developed on Angular 8.
 Download the project and execute `ng serve` for a dev server in `http://localhost:4200/` or simply go to [Heroku app](https://convi-web.herokuapp.com/).

 Backend developed with [Loopback 4](https://loopback.io/doc/en/lb4/). `cd convi-api-mongo` and execute `npm start` for a dev server in `http://localhost:3000/`